 TREATED TURQUOISE

 The majority of all turquoise in jewelry, has stabilization.
-Experts estimate that as much as 85 – 90% of all the turquoise on the market has STABILIZATION.
-That means that only 10% to 15% of all turquoise is NATURAL, meaning it is hard enough to use in jewelry directly out of the ground.
+Most importantly, experts estimate that as much as 85 – 90% of all the turquoise on the market has STABILIZATION.
+Consequently, that means that only 10% to 15% of all turquoise is NATURAL, meaning it is hard enough to use in jewelry directly out of the ground.

 Most turquoise, as it comes out of the ground, is “chalk”.
-Similar to the chalk you remember in the classroom, this material is extremely porous and cannot take shape, without crumbling.
+Furthermore, similar to the chalk you remember in the classroom, this material is extremely porous and cannot take shape, without crumbling.

 Turquoise Nugget with stabilization (Note plastic appearing crystals resting on the surface of this example)